cytechmobile/radicle-github-actions-adapter/README.md

 - make

 Alongside the Radicle CI Broker, a Radicle node must be running on the same host.
-`radicle-httpd` is also required alongside the `RADICLE_SESSION_TOKEN` in order to add patch comments when a workflow completes.
+`radicle-httpd` is also required alongside the `RAD_SESSION_TOKEN` in order to add patch comments when a workflow completes.
 It is also required that the specific Radicle node is added as a delegate to the repositories in order to have appropriate permissions to add comments into patches.